Each state has different insurance laws. This information applies to Florida policies only.

 There are a few differences between stacked and Non-stacked uninsured motorist coverage.
 This information applies to Florida policies only.
 Generally, Stacked Uninsured Motorist coverage in Florida is more expensive, but provides better coverage.
 This is true whether you own just one car or many cars.

-Stacked Uninsured Motorist coverage covers you in any car whether that car is owned, borrowed, a room-mate car, or even a motorcycle.
+Stacked Uninsured Motorist coverage works you in any car - whether that car is owned, borrowed, a roommates car, or even a motorcycle.
 Non-stacked (or unstacked) coverage only applies when you are in certain cars, and is more limited.
 This chart helps explain the differences.

 The chart above references cars a non-owned car that "available for your regular use."
-An example of this, is your roommates or a child's car.
+An example of this would be your roommates or a child's car who lives with you.
 These cars are "considered available for your regular use" as you live together.
 Your neighbors car borrowed once would not considered "available for your regular use."

 We often find that people insure their motorcycles on motorcycle policy and their cars on a separate car insurance policy.
 Many people do not add uninsured motorist coverage to their motorcycle policy due to it's very high cost on a motorcycle policy.
 If you own motorcycles, consider adding stacked uninsured motorist coverage to your car insurance policy in Florida.
 The car insurance policy with stacked coverage would then apply to injuries on your motorcycle - as long as caused by at-fault driver without any insurance or without enough insurance.